shinbutou/tsinghua_hcit/README.md

 # ReadMe

-The repository is dedicated to
+The repository is dedicated to a course at Tsinghua University.
+* Course Name:
+* Course ID:
+* Semester: